Pelagic and Open Ocean Accounting

 1. Outcome

 This Circular provides guidance on compiling accounts for pelagic and open ocean ecosystems--the vast water column environments that extend from coastal waters to the high seas and from the sunlit surface to the dark abyssal depths.
 As an Emerging circular, it acknowledges that methodologies for pelagic ocean accounting remain less developed than for coastal and benthic ecosystems, with significant uncertainties in spatial delineation, stock measurement, and the attribution of assets and services across jurisdictional boundaries[1].
-The pelagic realm presents unique accounting challenges: ecosystems are defined by water masses rather than fixed substrates, primary production occurs diffusely throughout enormous volumes, key species are highly migratory and cross multiple jurisdictions, and much of the domain lies beyond national jurisdiction in areas governed by the common heritage of mankind principle[2].
+The pelagic realm presents unique accounting challenges: ecosystems are defined by water masses rather than fixed substrates, primary production occurs diffusely throughout enormous volumes, key species are highly migratory and cross multiple jurisdictions, and much of the domain lies beyond national jurisdiction in high seas areas governed by the freedom of the seas principle, while the seabed beneath is subject to the common heritage of mankind regime[2].

 2. Requirements